kennedyromick/CPSC233Project/README.md

 ### Instructions
 The objective of the game is to complete each level without dying by colliding into enemies, getting hit by meteors or falling into gaps on the floor and ceiling.
+Collisions with enemies or meteors, or falling into gaps is immediate **GAME OVER**, and you will have to restart the game at Level 1.
+End of Level 3 must be reached to complete the game.
 ##### Controls
 Use the keyboard arrows to control motion: ">" right and "<" left.
 The up and down arrow keys reverse gravity.
-There is no jump feature, reverse gravity is in effect, so your avatar will move in the direction (up or down) you choose to send it using the up and down arrow keys, and will switch direction according to the keys or stop moving once it hits a platform.
+Reverse gravity is in effect, so your avatar will move in the direction (up or down) you choose to send it using the up and down arrow keys, and will switch direction according to the keys or stop moving once it hits a platform.
 For example, if you press the "up" key once, the avatar will continue to float upwards until you change direction using the "down" key or it hits a platform.
 ##### Level One
 Player cannot die.
 No enemies are presented, only white platforms and walls (obstacles).
 This level is an opportunity to get use to the movement of the avatar for future levels.
 To complete the level move right until the final vertical wall is hit, this will bring you to level 2.
 ##### Level Two